Pickleball Rules And Scoring

 When standing in the non-volley zone, players are restricted from hitting the ball in the air (volleying) until the ball has already bounced on each side of the net.
 This rule applies to shots such as smashing, overhead slams, and other powerful volleys.
 Players must wait for the ball to bounce on their side and the opponent’s side before they are allowed to volley.
 This rule aims to create a fair playing field and promote longer rallies by limiting the dominance of players near the net.

-You may also like: Pickleball Rules Canada
+You may also like: USA Pickleball Membership

 Exceptions to the rule